Reduce the number of files considered for backup

 Over the years we have received numerous queries about poorer performance than what is expected.
 Careful analysis of the system log, kernel log, and Activity Monitor will usually reveal the culprit.
 Here are some things that we usually look for:

 - Other backup software copying simultaneously to the same volume, a different volume on the same disk, or across the same interface as CCC's destination.

 - Utilities that watch filesystem activity and do things when file changes are detected.
 Antivirus software is a common culprit, but we have also seen problems caused by other watcher applications, such as memeod and Western Digital's SmartWare.

 - Slow interfaces — USB hubs (including the ports on a USB keyboard or display) and even some USB cables can reduce the bandwidth to your disk dramatically.
-If you're using USB, be sure that your device is plugged directly into one of the USB ports on your Mac.
+We generally prefer Firewire over USB, but if you're forced to use USB, be sure that your device is plugged directly into one of the USB ports on your Mac.

-Use the Console application to view the contents of the system log.
+Use the Console application to view the contents of the system log and the kernel log (kernel log is only present on Snow Leopard and Lion, those messages are merged into the system log on Mountain Lion).
 If you're still having trouble identifying a performance problem, we're here to help.